SchlenkR/applied_fsharp_challenge/artikel/1 - Introduction.md

-# Digital Signal Processing with F# (in the Domain of Audio and Music)

 ## Einleitung und Motivation

 Making music with the help of computers is not a new approach.
 It started with music N (TODO: Nochmal ausbauen)... and one ask might the question: Why do we need yet another language?